 Using the instructions above, you can completely disable IPv6 in your system.
 On the other hand, you should understand that IPv6 is not an evil thing… It exists in order to address certain issues.
 If you ever think about actually trying to configure and use it instead of just disabling it every time you install your Linux operating system, here is a good place to start…

-How to Disable IPv6 in Fedora and CentOS by George Notaras, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+How to Disable IPv6 in Fedora and CentOS by George Notaras is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Copyright © 2008 - Some Rights Reserved